babylonhealth/DrawerKit/README.md

     /// Whether or not the drawer can be dismissed by tapping anywhere outside of it.
     /// The default value is `true`.
+    ///
+    /// **NOTE:** this only works for states where taps are *not* being passed through
+    /// to the presenting view, as the gesture recognizer for these taps is on the
-    public var isDismissableByOutsideDrawerTaps: Bool
+    /// drawer container view.
+See the `passthroughTouchesInStates` property. public var isDismissableByOutsideDrawerTaps: Bool

     /// How many taps are required for dismissing the drawer by tapping outside of it.